+Once again, it is a classical result (see for instance \citeauthor*{stroock1997multidimensional} \cite[Theorem 4.5.2]{stroock1997multidimensional}, or \citeauthor*{elie2021mean} \cite[Lemma 2.3]{elie2021mean}) that $\mathcal A_o(\mathbb P)$ is not empty.
 We recall that the term $\lambda\geq 0$ denotes the birth rate, the parameter $\mu\geq 0 $ is the natural death rate in the population (susceptible and infected), $\gamma\geq 0$ is the death rate inside the infected population.
-The parameters $\nu$ and $\rho$ correspond to recovery rates, depending on whether we are considering a SIS or a SIR model, see the remark below for more details.
+The parameters $\nu$ and $\rho$ correspond to recovery rates, depending on whether we are considering a SIS or a SIR model, see the remark below.

-\begin{remark} From now on, one should have in mind that \begin{enumerate}[label=$(\roman*)$] \item if $\rho=0$, the constant $\nu\geq 0$ is the rate of recovery for infected people, going back in the class of susceptible.
-This case corresponds to the classical \textnormal{SIS} model whose dynamics are described by the system \eqref{eq:SIS_sto}$;$ \item if $\nu=0$, the constant $\rho\geq 0$ is the recovery rate for infected individual, going into a class of recovered people, whose proportion is denoted by $R$.
-This case corresponds to the classical \textnormal{SIR} model described by \eqref{eq:SIR_sto}. \end{enumerate} It can be noted that our model, which results from a mixing of the \textnormal{SIS} and \textnormal{SIR} models, can be interpreted as an \textnormal{SIR} model with partial immunisation, in the sense that only a part of the population develops antibodies for the disease after being infected.
+\begin{remark} It can be noted that our model, which results from a mixing of the \textnormal{SIS} and \textnormal{SIR} models, can be interpreted as an \textnormal{SIR} model with partial immunisation, in the sense that only a part of the population develops antibodies for the disease after being infected.